 You might notice though, that once you enter this mode, some options and settings will appear and there’s more to Free Transform than it looks at first glance.
 Let’s see in detail all the ways you can resize, rotate and even distort your images and how!

-Here’s How You Free Transform In Clip Studio Paint
+How To Free Transform In Clip Studio Paint

 I use Free Transform a lot while working.
 Mostly very simple things.
 Resizing the whole work or just parts of it, flipping things around and very rarely distorting things a bit.